 \paragraph{Training time.}

-Although our training time is much faster than the original NeRF, it is about 2$\times$ slower than iNGP due to the additional backprogation needed for Eikonal regularization (inline with other ``fast" surface approaches such as NeuS-facto \cite{Yu2022SDFStudio}) and slower than 3D Gaussian Splatting.
+Although our training time is much faster than the original NeRF, it is about 2$\times$ slower than iNGP due to the additional backprogation needed for Eikonal regularization (in line with other ``fast" surface approaches such as NeuS-facto \cite{Yu2022SDFStudio}), and slower than 3D Gaussian splatting.